ConocoPhillips (NYSE:COP) PT Raised to $62.00 at KeyCorp

-ConocoPhillips (NYSE:COP) had its price objective raised by stock analysts at KeyCorp from $58.00 to $62.00 in a report released on Wednesday, Benzinga reports.
-The brokerage currently has an “overweight” rating on the energy producer’s stock.
-KeyCorp’s price target suggests a potential upside of 9.58% from the stock’s current price.
+ConocoPhillips (NYSE:COP) had its target price lifted by KeyCorp from $58.00 to $62.00 in a research note released on Wednesday, Benzinga reports.
+They currently have an overweight rating on the energy producer’s stock.

-Other analysts have also recently issued reports about the company.
-Bank of America cut ConocoPhillips from a “buy” rating to a “neutral” rating in a research report on Monday.
-Scotiabank upgraded ConocoPhillips from a “sector perform” rating to a “sector outperform” rating and raised their price objective for the stock from $45.00 to $56.00 in a research note on Thursday, January 14th.
-Smith Barney Citigroup lifted their price target on ConocoPhillips from $39.00 to $50.00 in a research note on Wednesday, December 9th.
-Barclays lifted their price target on ConocoPhillips from $55.00 to $59.00 and gave the company an “overweight” rating in a research note on Thursday, January 14th.
-Finally, JPMorgan Chase & Co. assumed coverage on ConocoPhillips in a research report on Tuesday, January 19th.
-They set a “neutral” rating on the stock.
-Four analysts have rated the stock with a hold rating and eighteen have issued a buy rating to the company.
-ConocoPhillips currently has an average rating of “Buy” and an average price target of $53.08.
+A number of other brokerages have also weighed in on COP.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell lifted their price objective on ConocoPhillips from $39.00 to $50.00 in a report on Wednesday, December 9th.
+Morgan Stanley boosted their price target on ConocoPhillips from $58.00 to $73.00 and gave the stock an overweight rating in a research note on Wednesday.
+JPMorgan Chase & Co. assumed coverage on ConocoPhillips in a research note on Tuesday, January 19th.
+They set a neutral rating on the stock.
+BMO Capital Markets raised ConocoPhillips to a buy rating and set a $56.00 price target on the stock in a research note on Monday, January 11th.
+Finally, Bank of America lowered ConocoPhillips from a buy rating to a neutral rating in a research note on Monday.
+Four research analysts have rated the stock with a hold rating and eighteen have given a buy rating to the company’s stock.
+The stock has a consensus rating of Buy and a consensus target price of $53.08.

-ConocoPhillips (NYSE:COP) last posted its quarterly earnings data on Monday, February 1st.
-The energy producer reported ($0.19) earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($0.25) by $0.06.
-The business had revenue of $6.05 billion during the quarter, compared to the consensus estimate of $4.69 billion.
+ConocoPhillips (NYSE:COP) last announced its quarterly earnings data on Monday, February 1st.
+The energy producer reported ($0.19) earnings per share for the quarter, beating the Zacks’ consensus estimate of ($0.25) by $0.06.
 ConocoPhillips had a negative return on equity of 0.02% and a negative net margin of 5.66%.
-During the same period last year, the company earned $0.76 earnings per share.
-On average, equities analysts anticipate that ConocoPhillips will post -0.9 EPS for the current fiscal year.
+The company had revenue of $6.05 billion for the quarter, compared to analyst estimates of $4.69 billion.
+During the same quarter in the previous year, the company earned $0.76 EPS.
+On average, sell-side analysts predict that ConocoPhillips will post -0.9 EPS for the current year.

-Several institutional investors have recently bought and sold shares of COP.
-Blair William & Co.
-IL boosted its holdings in shares of ConocoPhillips by 6.3% during the third quarter.
-Blair William & Co.
-IL now owns 81,400 shares of the energy producer’s stock worth $2,673,000 after purchasing an additional 4,858 shares during the period.
-Aperio Group LLC boosted its holdings in shares of ConocoPhillips by 0.6% during the third quarter.
-Aperio Group LLC now owns 311,830 shares of the energy producer’s stock worth $10,241,000 after purchasing an additional 1,766 shares during the period.
-Banco Santander S.A. boosted its holdings in shares of ConocoPhillips by 25.5% during the third quarter.
-Banco Santander S.A. now owns 25,967 shares of the energy producer’s stock worth $853,000 after purchasing an additional 5,273 shares during the period.
-Victory Capital Management Inc. boosted its holdings in shares of ConocoPhillips by 60.9% during the third quarter.
-Victory Capital Management Inc. now owns 1,608,196 shares of the energy producer’s stock worth $52,813,000 after purchasing an additional 608,682 shares during the period.
-Finally, National Asset Management Inc. boosted its holdings in shares of ConocoPhillips by 11.1% during the third quarter.
-National Asset Management Inc. now owns 39,171 shares of the energy producer’s stock worth $1,354,000 after purchasing an additional 3,925 shares during the period.
-Institutional investors own 72.87% of the company’s stock.
+The firm also recently declared a quarterly dividend, which was paid on Monday, March 1st.
+Shareholders of record on Friday, February 12th were issued a $0.43 dividend.
+The ex-dividend date of this dividend was Thursday, February 11th.
+This represents a $1.72 annualized dividend and a yield of 3.03%.
+ConocoPhillips’s dividend payout ratio (DPR) is presently 47.91%.

+Hedge funds have recently added to or reduced their stakes in the company.
+Hexagon Capital Partners LLC acquired a new stake in shares of ConocoPhillips during the 3rd quarter worth $25,000.
+TFC Financial Management acquired a new stake in shares of ConocoPhillips during the 3rd quarter worth $28,000.
+Regent Peak Wealth Advisors LLC acquired a new stake in shares of ConocoPhillips during the 4th quarter worth $29,000.
+Klaas Financial Asset Advisors LLC acquired a new stake in shares of ConocoPhillips during the 4th quarter worth $31,000.
+Finally, Chiron Capital Management LLC acquired a new stake in shares of ConocoPhillips during the 3rd quarter worth $35,000.
+Institutional investors and hedge funds own 72.87% of the company’s stock.

 ConocoPhillips Company Profile